ismaelucm/massis_tutorial/docs/creatingNewScenario.md

 * SecurityBehavior.bh
 * ThiefBehavior.bh

 In this example we selected FollowingPathBehavior.
 If you open the behavior, you must see the name of the behavior in the attribute Name.
-In this case the name is Faculty_1floor.
+In this case the name is "FollowingPath".

 Set the name variable behavior set behavior = "FollowingPath".
 Configure the SpeedMin and SpeedMax as you want and set the AnimationSpeedReference = 4.0 (See code example).
 Finally in RewriteParameter set the variable Path to "Class1".